zbraiterman/security-community/recon-for-the-commoner.md

+---
+title: Recon for the Commoner
+displaytext: Recon for the Commoner
+layout:  null
+tab: true
+order: 2
+tags: reconnaissance
+---

 # Recon for the Commoner

 You / your organization is constantly in learning mode, in order to stay ahead of your competition.